| | |

 Photo Credit: Dishes Delish.

-How to make the easy cauliflower soup
+How to make easy cauliflower soup with chicken broth

 Pre-step